bmark01/nate_site/faqs.md

 | Standard Plan | 3,000             | 7              | 6                        |
 | Standard Plan | 5,000             | 7              | 6                        |
 | Advanced Plan | 10,000            | 14             | 16                       |

-- **Number of User Interactions:** Choose a plan based on the estimated number of daily customer interactions.
-Plans offer 500, 1,000, 2,000, 3,000, 5,000, or 10,000 user interactions.
-**Note:** Choose a plan based on the estimated number of daily customer interactions.
-Plans offer 500, 1,000, 2,000, 3,000, 5,000, or 10,000 user interactions.

-- **Included Marketing Apps and Advanced Marketing Tools:**
-  - **Starter Plan:** 5 Marketing Apps and 1 Advanced Marketing Tool (with 1,000 interactions)
-  - **Standard Plan:** 7 Marketing Apps and 6 Advanced Marketing Tools
-  - **Advanced Plan:** 14 Marketing Apps and 16 Advanced Marketing Tools

 **Are there any extra costs after subscribing?**